ActiveVolcano/aha-windows-binary/README.md

 ```bat
 make
 ```
-4. See the executable file aha.exe
+4. See the result file aha.exe

+In fact, the executable depends on KERNEL32.dll and msvcrt.dll, which are alreadey shipped with Windows.